-Providers must notify Molina no less than 30 days in advance when they relocate or open an additional office
+Providers must notify Molina no less than 30 days in advance when they relocate or open an additional office.

-More information about Molina's Credentialing program is available in the Credentialing and Recredentialing section of this Provider Manual.
+More information about Molina's Credentialing program, including Policies and Procedures is available in the Credentialing and Recredentialing section of this Provider Manual.